top of page

 "The teacher sought to nurture a love of learning in their students."

-Detailed Meaning of Nurture
+Meaning and Usage of Nurture

 This can take many forms, including providing food, shelter, education, and emotional support.
 The act of nurturing is often associated with parenting, as parents are responsible for nurturing their children's physical, emotional, and intellectual development.
 However, nurturing can also apply to other relationships, such as friendships or mentorships, as well as to the care and cultivation of plants, animals, or ideas.
 Nurturing involves a sense of responsibility and investment in the growth and wellbeing of the person or thing being nurtured, and may require patience, compassion, and dedication.
 Overall, the term "nurture" suggests a sense of care, support, and cultivation, and is often used to describe positive, affirming relationships or actions.

-Example Sentences for Nurture
+Example Sentences Using Nurture

 1. It is important to nurture positive relationships in our lives.